Kong/docs.konghq.com/app/_src/gateway/reference/wasm.md

 on disk in a single directory, denoted by the `wasm_filters_path` configuration directive.

-### Filter chain
+### Filter Chain

-A filter chain is the database entity representing one or more filters executed for each request to a particular service or route, each one with its configuration.
+A Filter Chain is the database entity representing one or more filters executed for each request to a particular Service or Route, each one with its configuration.

 Example: